ericausente/F5-APM-NGINX-OAuth2/Readme.md

 Access  ››  Federation : JSON Web Token : Key Configuration  ››  jwk
 ![JWKs](https://github.com/ericausente/JWT-OAUTH-OIDC/blob/main/JWKs.PNG)

-Take note of the ID here and and the type as well as the shared secret.
+Here, configure your JWKs by specifying the Key ID (`kid`), the Key Type (`kty`), and the Shared Secret.
+The Key ID associates this key with JWTs issued by APM, the Key Type denotes the cryptographic algorithm used, and the Shared Secret is utilized for signing the tokens.

-We will be using that one to create the key.jwk in nginx later on, it has to be the same for purposes of offline validation.
+Important: Ensure that the `kid`, `kty`, and the encoded Shared Secret in the `key.jwk` file for NGINX correspond exactly to those configured in the APM.
+This alignment is pivotal for the offline validation of tokens by NGINX.

 ### Creating an OAuth profile and Configuring support for JWTs in an OAuth profile
 BIG-IP UI >> Access >> Federation >> OAuth Authorization Server >> OAuth Profile >> Create